Implications of inertial subrange scaling for stably stratified mixing

 Similarly to the data shown in figure \ref{fig:rat_spec}a, the locally isotropic regime at higher wavenumbers becomes more consistent with the Corrsin length scale at approximately $k_yL_C\approx2$.
-The misalignment of the wavenumber regimes consistent with \eqref{eq:rat_def} might be seen to be a consequence of the anisotropy of outerscales, as accounted for in our definitions of anisotropic length scales in $f_L^K$ and also in the observation that the outer scale of the scalar coinciding with the Ozmidov length.
+The misalignment of the wavenumber regimes consistent with \eqref{eq:rat_def} might be seen to be a consequence of the anisotropy of outer scales, as accounted for in our definitions of anisotropic length scales in $f_L^K$ and also in the observation that the outer scale of the scalar largely coincides with the Ozmidov length.
 Therefore, it is expected that $L_{OC}/L_C \sim \Ri^{-3/4}$ and hence the wavenumber regime associated with the four-thirds relation is expected to be approximately a factor of four larger than \eqref{eq:rat_def}, essentially as observed here.

 We compare measured three dimensional potential and kinetic energy spectra to the model spectra, \ref{eq:k_def} and \ref{eq:oc_def3}, in figures \ref{fig:3dver}a,b.
 In both panels, a $|\mathbf{k}|^{-5/3}$ curve is plotted for reference.
 Our intention is to verify that the proposed spectra are approximated by our analytic model spectra at high $Re_s$, in the sense that we do not observe substantial systematic deviations which would otherwise indicate alternative two-point parameterisations would be more appropriate.
 Here we observe a trend wherein the range of scales associated with three dimensional turbulence, $|\mathbf{k}|L_C>1$, are approximated by the $-5/3$ power law as $\Res$ increases.
 Whereas deviations from the power-law behaviour are observed at all $\Res$, the quantitative sensitivity of the parameter $\Pi$ on deviations from the model spectra is unclear at this stage.
 Therefore, we next turn to evaluating the impact of Reynolds number on our key parameter $\Pi$.